 Drama Type – Melodrama

-Melodramas are an exaggerated kind of drama in which conventional one-dimensional characters such as heroes, heroines, and villains contend with exciting, passionate, and frequently deadly situations.
+Melodramas are an exaggerated kind of drama in literature, in which conventional one-dimensional characters such as heroes, heroines, and villains contend with exciting, passionate, and frequently deadly situations.
 The main themes of melodrama are-

 - Character clichés include heroes, heroines, villains, mentors, and so on.